SantiagoTorres/remote_viewing/README.md

 Our solution is simple: let a virtual machine open that untrusted link for you.
 It is like using a robot to remotely open that suspicious package for you.
 If it explodes, too bad for the robot, but you can always build a new one.

+One nice thing about this solution is that it is smartphone-friendly: the virtual machine may be on a remote machine.
+Using a remote virtual machine also reduces the risk of attackers compromising the original machine.

 ### Architecture

 ![Remote Viewing Architecture](https://github.com/SantiagoTorres/remote_viewing/blob/master/docs/IMG_2132.JPG)